Sage Browned Butter Turkey

 You may use a frozen turkey, but it needs to be defrosted before you bake it.
 This should be done in the refrigerator over the course of several days.

-For this turkey, you may stuff stuffing in its cavities, or you can half an onion, apple and a few carrots to go inside.
+For this Thanksgiving turkey, you may stuff stuffing in its cavities, or you can half an onion, apple, a few cloves garlic and some carrots and celery to go inside.
 Do whatever works best for you.
 An unstuffed bird will roast faster.

 Sliced turkey breast on a silver platter with other sides